AutoAI/documentation/driveai-documentation/docs/birdie.md

 - The steering and braking linear actuators consume 5A @ 12V each, so we control them with [Cytron 13A DC Motor Controllers] (http://www.robotshop.com/en/cytron-13a-5-30v-single-dc-motor-controller.html).
 These controllers include 13A of rated capacity and a full NMOS H-Bridge for bidirectional high-power operation.
 - An [Arduino Micro] (https://www.arduino.cc/en/Main/ArduinoBoardMicro) handles low-level actuation control.
 It reads in the actuator positions and accepts commands over serial from the main computer.
 The Arduino code is available in the [Birdie Actuator Repository] (https://github.com/AutoAI/birdie-actuator/tree/master).
 - The Arduino and related devices are powered by a [DROK LM2596 Voltage Converter] (https://www.amazon.com/DROK-Numerical-Switching-Adjustable-Stabilizers/dp/B00BYTEHQO/) that converts the controller's 12V input to 5V.
+-The controller was built into a plastic [Project Box] (https://www.amazon.com/gp/product/B00LGKG1BA)
+- Controller I/O and power is negotiated with [GX25 Aviation-grade Connectors] (https://www.amazon.com/dp/B015K3Z5AG).
+These connectors are very robust and offer a screw locking mechanism, which is perfect for a vehicular environment.